-When you join CF you will enroll on an extensive two year training programme where you will build a suite of core consulting skills to support on-the job learning.
+When you join CF you will enrol on an extensive two-year training programme where you will build a suite of core consulting skills to support on-the job learning.

 We are passionate about bringing real change to the NHS and public services – delivering benefits to patients staff and the public.
 All our staff are values-driven, we commit to challenging each other, and our clients, to bring about profound and positive change.

 Our training programme starts with a week-long residential induction training programme where you will develop skills in project management, communication, problem-solving and team working, as well as developing your knowledge of the NHS and public sector.